-The Group's financial asset that is measured at fair value are as follows:
+The Group's financial asset that is measured at fair value is as follows:

+2020 2019

+HK\$'000 HK\$'000

-2019 HK\$'000 2018 HK\$'000 Financial asset at fair value through other comprehensive income (level 3) 1,895 1,895
+Financial asset at fair value through other comprehensive

+income (level 3) 1,895

 The fair value of financial assets that are not traded in an active market is determined by using valuation techniques.
 These valuation techniques maximise the use of observable market data where it is available and rely as little as possible on entity specific estimates.
 For financial assets where the significant inputs are not based on observable market data, the asset is included in level 3.
+The balance of financial asset at fair value through other comprehensive income was disposed with the Discontinued Operations.